elhenro/telemon/README.md

 `go get -d ./...`

-place your token for the bot (obtain from botfather)
+place your token in the `token.txt` file for the bot (obtain it from botfather)

 `echo "1234567890123:examplePasteYourTokenHere12345" >> token.txt`